-All CPS schools shall offer programming that is designed to foster the provision of additional school based activities that promote good health and reduce obesity.

-The CEO or designee shall:
+In an effort to foster the provision of additional school-based activities that promote good health and reduce obesity, the CEO or designee shall:

 - 1. Encourage the development of and participation in partnerships with stakeholders that have the potential of assisting schools to achieve the goals of this policy. - 2.
-Urge food service providers and school administrators to work together and promote participation in all federally funded school food programs. - 3.
-Coordinate activities with city agencies such as the Chicago Park District to maximize student summer services and student participation in federally funded summer food service programs. - 4.
-Ensure that food service management companies provide food service staff training throughout the year in accordance with current contracts.
+Urge food service providers and school administrators to work together and promote participation in all federally-funded school food programs. - 3.
+Coordinate activities with city agencies such as the Chicago Park District to maximize student summer services and student participation in federally-funded summer food service programs. - 4.
+Ensure that, through the Department of Food Services and Warehousing, food service management companies provide food service staff training throughout the year in accordance with current contracts. - 5.
+Prohibit school personnel from withholding meals from students or changing menu offerings to students as punishment. - 6.
+Encourage creativity in menu planning and implementation of strategies that provide tasty, appealing and healthy school meals.

-The Board encourages schools to:
+Moreover, the Board encourages schools to:

-- 1. Refer an increased number of eligible students to the Child and Family Benefits Unit to enroll them in any appropriate state and federal programs. - Promote student participation in the National School Breakfast Program and increase the number of students served breakfast meals to a level that more closely matches the number of students served through lunch programs. - 3.
+1. Refer an increased number of eligible students to the Child and Family Benefits Unit to enroll them in any appropriate state and federal programs.

+- 2. Promote student participation in the National School Breakfast Program and increase the number of students served breakfast meals to a level that more closely matches the number of students served through lunch programs. - 3.
 Promote student participation in after-school programs that serve healthy snacks to children which meet federal and state regulations. - 4.
-Promote student participation in the federally funded summer food service programs.

-- 5. Support parents' and guardians' efforts to provide a healthy diet and daily physical activity for their children throughout their elementary and secondary education. - 6.
+Promote student participation in the federally-funded summer food service programs. - 5.
+Support parents' and guardians' efforts to provide a healthy diet and daily physical activity for their children throughout their elementary and secondary education. - 6.
 Provide parents/guardians and school staff with information to help them incorporate healthy eating and physical activity into their students' lives.
 This information may be provided in the form of handouts, postings on the school/district website, information provided in school/district newsletters, presentations that focus on nutrition and healthy lifestyles and any other appropriate means available for reaching parents. - 7.
 Serve school meals in clean, safe and pleasant settings with adequate time provided for students to eat, at a minimum, in accordance with state and federal standards and guidelines. - 8.
-Encourage creativity in menu planning and train lunchroom staff to follow strategies that provide tasty, appealing and healthy school meals. - 9.
-Consider local wellness policy goals when planning school based activities. - 10.
-Organize local wellness committees at individual schools that involve parents/guardians, teachers, administrators and students to improve nutrition and physical activities at the school level. - 11.
-Encourage students, parents/guardians, community members and staff to serve healthy items at school events and to use healthy school fundraising and classroom celebration ideas. - 12.
-Foster increased student consumption of a variety of healthy foods, including fresh fruits, vegetables, whole grains, and low-fat dairy products through creative food service and presentation of healthful foods such as salads and low fat yogurts. - Discourage the use of food or physical activity as a reward or punishment: - School personnel shall be encouraged to use nonfood incentives or rewards with students and shall not withhold food from students as punishment. - School personnel shall not specifically withhold participation in recess or physical education class as a punishment.
+Consider local wellness policy goals when planning school-based activities. - 9.
+Organize local wellness committees at individual schools that involve parents/guardians, teachers, administrators and students to improve nutrition and physical activities at the school level. - 10.
+Ask students, parents/guardians, community members and staff to serve healthy items at school events and to use healthy school fundraising and classroom celebration ideas. - 11.
+Foster increased student consumption of a variety of healthy foods, including fresh fruits, vegetables, whole grains, and low-fat dairy products through creative food service and presentation of healthful foods such as salads and low fat yogurts. - 12.
+Foster the use of non-food incentives or rewards with students.